BrackeysCommunity/Pencil/README.md

 </p>

 ## About
-Pencil is a plugin for [BrackeysBot](https://github.com/BrackeysBot/BrackeysBot/) which introduces commands to render LaTeX expressions.
+Pencil is a Discord bot which introduces commands to render LaTeX expressions and format code into codeblocks.

 ## Contributing
 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License
-This plugin is under the [MIT License](LICENSE.md).
+This bot is under the [MIT License](LICENSE.md).

 ## Disclaimer
-This plugins is tailored for use within the [Brackeys Discord server](https://discord.gg/brackeys).
-While this plugin is open source and you are free to use it in your own servers, you accept responsibility for any mishaps which may arise from the use of this software.
+This bot is tailored for use within the [Brackeys Discord server](https://discord.gg/brackeys).
+While this bot is open source and you are free to use it in your own servers, you accept responsibility for any mishaps which may arise from the use of this software.
 Use at your own risk.